mrjutsu/ledger/README.md

 By default, Ledger will always ignore the model's primary key and its timestamp fields, if they're used.

-If you wish to ignore more fields, you can add them to the `$fieldsIgnored` property.
+If you wish to ignore more fields, you can add them to the `FIELDS_IGNORED` constant.

 ### Custom Actions